VictorHCord/ud036_StarterCode/README.md

 #### Prerequisites
 - You must have python installed.
 - Tested with python 2.7.9 and python3.6.6.
+- To use with python 2.7.9 you need first install requests using this: `pip install requests`
 - If you are going to use the obdbapi you must enter the site http://www.omdbapi.com/ then click the api_key button then enter your email and you will get your API_KEY.
 Don't share it.